mysterious-coding/base_entranced/README.md

 ####/g_allow_ready
 Use to enable/disable players from using the /ready command.

+####Improved /tell and /forceteam
+Use partial client name with /tell or /forceteam (for example, /tell pada hi)

 ####Additional tools for mapmakers
 base_entranced provides mapmakers with powerful tools to have more control over their maps.
 You can do interesting things with these capabilities that are not possible in base JK3.